-Posted by Harry J. Bentham in categories: counterterrorism, ethics, government, hacking, law enforcement, neuroscience, security, singularity, transhumanism
+Posted by Harry J. Bentham in categories: counterterrorism, cybercrime/malcode, ethics, government, law enforcement, neuroscience, security, singularity, transhumanism

 The increasing detail at which human brains can be scanned is bringing the possibility of mind-reading appliances closer and closer.
 Such appliances, when complete, will be non-invasive and capable of responding to our thoughts as easily as they respond to keys on a keyboard.
 Indeed, as emphasized in the Lifeboat Foundation’s 2013 publication, The Human Race to the Future, there may soon be appliances that are operated by thought alone, and such technology may even replace our keyboards.

 It is not premature to be concerned about possible negative outcomes from this, however positive the improvement in people’s lifestyles would be.
 In mind-reading appliances, there are two possible dangers that become immediately obvious.